 Wang Mester Kínai Konyhája

-Wang Mester's long menu centers around Sichuan classics that are prepared reliably but without flourish.
+The restaurant's long menu centers around Sichuan classics that are prepared reliably but without flourish.
 If you don't mind offals, try the cold appetizer of sliced beef tripe, tongue, and heart, all swimming in a manageably spicy bowl of chili oil (kou shui feipian; €7).
 Of the mains, you can't go wrong with the la zi ji chicken (€12), the dan dan noodles (€6), or, for two people, the boiled carp in chilies and Sichuan peppercorns (shui zhu yu; €20).
-The portions at Wang Mester are smaller, the spicy levels more muted compared with Spicy Fish, another Chinese restaurant with a similar profile.
-This is likely because many of Wang's customers are local Hungarians.
+Portions are smaller, spicy levels more muted compared with Spicy Fish, another Sichuan restaurant with a similar profile, likely because most of Wang Mester's patrons are local Hungarians.

-If you feel like walking off the calories after your meal, I recommend a stroll around this peaceful neighborhood teeming with grand, pre-war residential homes, particularly in the section closer to the City Park (Hermina, Ilka, and Jávor Streets).
+If you feel like walking off the calories after your meal, I recommend a stroll around this peaceful neighborhood teeming with grand, pre-war residential homes, particularly the area closer to the City Park (Hermina, Ilka, and Jávor Streets).